userapp-io/userapp-android/README.md

 The SDK is focused on the use of fragments to show a login or signup form to the user when he/she is not logged in.
 And will automatically show it based on the session state.
 It also takes care of setting up persistent sessions so the user only would have to login once.

+The authentication fragments should be placed inside your main activity.

 There are 3 main parts of this SDK that you should know about:

 1. **UserApp.Session**